nightscout/trio-docs/docs/EN/Getting-Started/ProjectStatistics.md

 ## Who controls the data?

-The project is a private contribution to the iAPS project, funded and managed by one person: me
+The project is a private contribution to the Open-iAPS project, funded and managed by one person: me

 The only outside access to any of the data in the system is via the web pages at the above URL, nobody has access to the raw data.